Technoloog/JavaScript/README.md

 # Demo

-Phyton is going to be the next item.Description with code.
+Phyton is going to be the next item.
+Description with code.